-be - and was in fact - met with unanswerable violence and aggression, including the commission of crimes under the Statute.
+compliance through the creation of a deep climate of fear.4 Civilians knew that resistance would be - and was in fact - met with unanswerable violence and aggression, including the commission of crimes under the Statute.
 In individual cases, further criminal acts of coercion were often simply unnecessary.
 It was already clear to most girls and women, and indeed all civilians, that the Taliban exercised complete control over their lives.

-В. CLASSIFICATION
+B. CLASSIFICATION

-- 4. Pursuant to regulation 23bis(1) of the Regulations of the Court, this Application is filed confidentially and ex parte, only available to the Prosecution,5 in order to: protect the identity of victims and witnesses and maintain the integrity of the ongoing investigation by keeping confidential the Prosecution's sources of evidence and specific avenues of inquiry. - 5.
-In this particular case, the Prosecution respectfully considers that these purposes may be adequately met by filing this Application confidentially but not under seal.
-6 Consistent with the regulation applying to materials classified as 'confidential', it is the Prosecution's understanding that it may publicly acknowledge the existence of this application but not its contents.
-Bearing in mind the hope specifically expressed by victims and witnesses for a visible sign that the plight of the civilian population of Afghanistan has not been forgotten,8 the Prosecution therefore respectfully considers that it is appropriate to make such an acknowledgement.
-Since the alleged crime is ongoing, even this limited degree of public awareness of the Application may be to the benefit of victims and affected communities. - The Prosecution respectfully requests that the Chamber takes a similar approach by 6. issuing its decision on this Application, and any warrant of arrest, confidentially, but releasing a public statement that such a decision has been taken if it considers appropriate. - 7.
-The Prosecution further requests that any warrant of arrest is issued as a brief standalone document separate from the decision on the Application, or that the decision is structured in such a way that the reasoning concerning specific arguments or evidence can easily be redacted.9 In any event, the Prosecution submits that the warrant should not contain details which could potentially identify the Prosecution's sources of evidence - including victims or witnesses or its specific avenues of inquiry - so that it may be transmitted promptly and
+4. Pursuant to regulation 23bis(1) of the Regulations of the Court, this Application is filed confidentially and ex parte, only available to the Prosecution,5 in order to: protect the identity of victims and witnesses and maintain the integrity of the ongoing investigation by keeping confidential the Prosecution's sources of evidence and specific avenues of inquiry.

+5. In this particular case, the Prosecution respectfully considers that these purposes may be adequately met by filing this Application confidentially but not under seal.6 Consistent with the regulation applying to materials classified as 'confidential', it is the Prosecution's understanding that it may publicly acknowledge the existence of such a filing but not its contents.7 Furthermore, in this case, the Prosecution will simultaneously file a public redacted version of this Application, outlining some of the relevant allegations, but maintaining the confidentiality of much of the evidentiary discussion.
+Bearing in mind the hope specifically expressed by victims and witnesses for a visible sign that the plight of the civilian population of Afghanistan has not been forgotten,8 the Prosecution respectfully considers that it is appropriate to take the above measures.
+Since the alleged crime is ongoing, even this limited degree of public awareness of the Application may be to the benefit of victims and affected communities.

+6. The Prosecution respectfully requests that the Chamber takes a similar approach by issuing its decision on this Application, and any warrant of arrest, confidentially, but releasing a public statement that such a decision has been taken if it considers appropriate.

+7. The Prosecution further requests that any warrant of arrest is issued as a brief standalone document separate from the decision on the Application, or that the decision is structured in such a way that the reasoning concerning specific arguments or evidence can easily be